Torne (Finnish and Swedish river): Lower river

 The river continues to Hedenäset and Risudden.

 At Karungi, the Liakanjoki departs from the Torne river and flows to the Gulf of Bothnia independently in Finland.

 From Karungi south, there are railways on both sides of the valley.

 At Kukkola is Kukkolaforsen, a rapids which is also a tourist attraction.

 Before finally arriving at the twin city of Haparanda/Tornio, it passes by the villages Vojakkala and Mattila.

 In the twin city of Haparanda/Tornio are four more bridges: one for cyclists and pedestrians, one for local traffic, one for the E4 and the southernmost, last and 14th bridge over the Tornio river is a dual gauge railway bridge connecting the Swedish and Finnish railway systems.

 History

+Antti Keksi authored a poem about the 1677 river flood.

 In the Treaty of Fredrikshamn in 1809, when Sweden lost the areas which constitute present-day Finland to Imperial Russia, the river was together with the Muonio River and Könkämä River chosen as border between Sweden and the new Russian Grand Duchy of Finland, thus splitting the provinces of Lappland and Västerbotten.

 According to the treaty, the border shall follow the deepest part of the river.
 Near Haparanda/Tornio the border was fixed in the treaty, partly on land, so the city of Tornio would belong to Russia.
 Once every 25 years, a commission of Swedish and Finnish representatives shall review this border.
 This means that the border can move, such as in 2006 when such a border change was undertaken.